 The former lead Japan to booming economy.

-Then, the state of the national economy got worse toward the Showa period.
+Then, the state of the national economy got worse.

 After the great earthquake, many modern buildings were built in Tokyo, so the city landscape changed new.

 Emperor Taisho was sickly, so he died in 1926.
-And his son became next emperor.
+And his son became the next Emperor.

-The military claimed that China caused this, and made inroad into China.
+Then, the military claimed that China caused this, and invaded into China.